RGB-WG/rgb.tech/content/program/_index.md

 +++
-weight = 10
-title = "RGB Overview"
+title = "Program RGB"
-[extra]
-bg-color = "green"
+sort_by = "weight"
 +++

 RGB is a full-fledged smart contract system which operates on top of Bitcoin and Lightning network.
 If you think about blockchain as a settlement layer and Lightning as a scaling layers, *RGB is the programmability layer*, finally adding to the first and most censorship-resistant cryptographic-based store of value properties which were absent and desired for many years.